Skip to navigation Skip to content

 • the care receiver is going overseas without the carer

-• the carer receives CP and is leaving Australia and the care receiver is a child who is remaining in Australia whether in the care of the customer's partner or not
+• the carer receives CP and is leaving Australia and the care receiver is a child who is remaining in Australia.
+This is regardless of whether the child is in the care of the customer's partner or not

-• the carer receives CA and is travelling by themselves and the care receiver is a child who is not remaining in the care of the carer's partner
+• the carer gets CA, is travelling by themselves and the care receiver is a child who is not remaining in the care of the carer's partner

-• The carer is leaving Australia with the care receiver but the care receiver will not be in the carer's care during part or all of the absence from Australia.
+• the carer is leaving Australia with the care receiver, but the care receiver will not be in the carer's care during part or all of the absence from Australia.
 For example, the care receiver will stay with other family members for 2 of the 6 weeks absence.
-If the person is a care receiver who is leaving Australia temporarily and the carer is remaining in Australia, this does not affect the care receiver's portability but the respite for the carer should be discussed with the care receiver
+If the person is a care receiver who is leaving Australia temporarily and the carer is remaining in Australia, this does not affect the care receiver's portability.
+In this case, talk to the care receiver about respite for the carer

 Purpose of the Portability Script + Read more ...